Manage your blog settings

 - To use a different template for your blog listing page, click the Use custom template for blog listing page hyperlink.
 The text should now display Use same template for blog listing page.

-- Check the Show summaries on listing page checkbox if you'd like your blog listing page to feature the content of your blog post up to the read more separator.
+- Select the Show summaries on listing page checkbox if you'd like your blog listing page to feature the content of your blog post up to the read more separator.

-- Check the Use featured images in listing summaries to include the featured image of each blog post on your blog listing page.
+- Select the Use featured images in listing summaries to include the featured image of each blog post on your blog listing page.

 Learn more about how to customize your template settings.

 In blog Subscriptions settings, you can enable and edit your blog notification emails.
 You can send blog notification emails instantly each time a new blog post is published.
 Or you can send a summary of new blogs that have been published on a daily, weekly, or monthly basis.
 Keep in mind that your blog subscription form should reflect the same frequency options you enable in your blog subscriptions settings.